 Buena Vista Grants

 Fine and Media Arts Awards

-Federal Pell Grant - are expected to range from $602 to $5,730 for 2014-15 for eligible students for a full-year, full-time award.
+Federal Pell Grant - ranged from $598 to $5,815 for 2016-17 for eligible students for a full-year, full-time award.
 Individual awards are determined based on federal formula.
 Payment is calculated for full-time enrollment (12 or more hours per semester), 3/4 time enrollment (9-11 hours per semester), or half-time enrollment (6-8 hours per semester).
 Students enrolled less than half-time may also be eligible.
 To be considered for a Federal Pell Grant, the results of your valid application must reach us while you are still enrolled.
 Students with prior baccalaureate degrees are not eligible.

 Federal Supplemental Education Opportunity Grant - Federal Supplemental Educational Opportunity Grants (FSEOG) are available to students who show exceptional financial need and, normally, who are eligible for a Federal Pell Grant.
 These grants are partially federally funded, but awarding is controlled by the University.
 Because funding is limited, priority is given to students who complete the FAFSA by June 1 and list Buena Vista University on the application.

 Robert C. Byrd Scholarship - Robert C. Byrd Scholarships of up to $1,500 are made available by the federal government in the form of grants provided to the state.
 Students can apply for this scholarship through the Iowa College Student Aid Commission.
 Evidence of financial need is not a requirement.